-Subject: Board Policy, Section 70.050, Employee's Pension and 401(k) Retirement

-Savings Plan - Chairperson Appointment
+From: Taulby Roach, President and Chief Executive Officer Subject: Board Policy, Section 70.050, Employee's Pension and 401(k) Retirement Savings Plan - Chairperson Appointment Disposition: Approval Presentation Charles A. Stewart, Executive Vice President - Organizational Effectiveness; Diana Bentz, Vice President - Talent Management

-Disposition: Approval

-Presentation: Charles A. Stewart, Executive Vice President - Organizational Effectiveness;

-Diana Bentz, Vice President - Talent Management

-To present to the Audit, Finance & Administration Committee a request to appoint a new Chairperson of the Salaried Pension Committee and to refer to the Board of Commissioners for approval.
+To present to the Board of Commissioners a request to approve the appointment of a new Chairperson to the Salaried Pension Committee.